iadak/remote_access/Prompts.md

 * Use Python as implementation language

 I understand that it is a substantial set of requirements to initiate the repo.
 I hope you will do a good job with it.

+### Prompt 2
+Check the project and find places for improvement.
+Please inspect the code with emphasis on code structure, input / output validation, error handling, testability, code duplication and overall robustness.